ElecGiuseppe-lab/Radix-4_Booth_Multiplier/README.md

 This repository contains the VHDL code for a multiplier using the Booth radix-4 algorithm, taking as inputs two signed numbers, X<sub>N-bit, multiplicand</sub> &times; Y<sub>8-bit or 16-bit, multiplier</sub>, in 2's complement notation and returning as output a signed number, Z<sub>(N+8 or 16)-bit</sub>, in 2's complement notation.
 The Booth radix-4 algorithm computes the two inputs into 8/2 or 16/2 partial products.
 These partial products are passed through an Wallace tree adder structure, which returns two final partial products.
 These two partial products are then subjected to a further carry-free addition (CLA adder) to produce the final result.

 > [!NOTE]
 > The repository includes the testbench used for functional verification of the proposed architecture using the Xilinx Vivado Design Suite simulation environment.
-The simulation results confirm the correctness of the multiplication operations for all permitted input combinations, i.e., the N-bit signed multiply and the 8-bit or 16-bit signed multiplier.
+The simulation results confirm the correctness of the multiplication operations for all permitted input combinations, i.e., the N-bit signed multiplicand and the 8-bit or 16-bit signed multiplier.

 ## Theory